NCAR/wrf-python/doc/source/basic_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to convert an :class:`xarray.DataArray` to a :class:`numpy.ndarray`, wrf-python provides the :meth:`wrf.npvalues` function for this purpose.
+If you need to convert an :class:`xarray.DataArray` to a :class:`numpy.ndarray`, wrf-python provides the :meth:`wrf.to_np` function for this purpose.
 Although an :class:`xarray.DataArary` object already contains the :attr:`xarray.DataArray.values` attribute to extract the Numpy array, there is a problem when working with compiled extensions.
 The behavior for xarray (and pandas)